igmk/w-radar/README.md

     and function write_joyrad94_data_2_nc_compact.m for compact file.
 To add variables in output, edit the write***.m function(s).

 ## 4.2.
-Dealaising routine description ##
+Dealiasing routine description ##

-The principle used for dealaising the Doppler spectrum in the program is based on the method descripbed in Maahn and Kollias, 2012, (Section 3.3.2) and Küchler et al., 2017, (Section 6b).
-The Doppler spectrum is aliaised, if the Niquist verlocity range (Min and Max velocity bin of the Doppler spectum) is set too narrow and the ambiount conditions in the sampling volume (turbulence, particle fall velocities or up and down drafts) result in velocities outside of this range.
+The principle used for dealiasing the Doppler spectrum in the program is based on the method described in Maahn and Kollias, 2012, (Section 3.3.2) and Küchler et al., 2017, (Section 6b).
+The Doppler spectrum is aliaised, if the Nyquist velocity range (Min and Max velocity bin of the Doppler spectum) is set too narrow and the ambient conditions in the sampling volume (turbulence, particle fall velocities or up and down drafts) result in velocities outside of this range.
 If this effect is not corrected it leads to incorrect higher radar moments (mean Doppler velocity, Doppler spectrum width, Skewness).
-Here the steps of the dealiasing-program are preafly described.
+Here the steps of the dealiasing-program are briefly described.

 ### i) Loop over time
     Processing is done per spectrogram (one single time step inclouding all Doppler spectra for all range gates).
 Further processing is only applied if any data found that are not 'NaN' in each spectrum per range.

 ### ii) Check if aliaising occures (deailias_spectra_check_aliaising.m)
-    flaggs range bins in which alaising occures.
-This is done cheching if the first and last 5% of the Doppler spectral bins contain data points above the noise floor (For 512 Doppler bis 5% of all Doppler bis would be 26 bins).
+    Flaggs range bins in which alaising occures.
+This is done by checking if the first and last 5% of the Doppler spectral bins contain data points above the noise floor (For 512 Doppler bins 5% of all Doppler bibs would be 26 bins).
 For compressed spectra any value given is by default above noise.
 For non-compressed spectra the noise floor is calculated by Hidebrand-Sekhon, 1974.
-    - checking aliaising for polarimetric radar configuration.
+    - Checking aliaising for polarimetric radar configuration.
 Check is not done for the cross polar spectrum.
-    - if no dealising is found the moments are calculated from the spectra and the program contineous with the next spectrogram.
+    - If no dealising is found the moments are calculated from the spectra and the program contineous with the next spectrogram.

 ### iii) Dealiaising procedure (deaias_spectra.m; line=222)